UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **1st level cantrips**: Converted to a second level spell, +20% to skill bonus (maxes out at 95%)

+**Enervating Ray** (New)
+(Necromancy)

+Level: 1
+Range: 40 ft.
+Duration: 1 round/level
+Casting Time: 2
+Area of Effect: 1 creature
+Saving Throw: Special

+When this spell is cast, a ray slams into the target chosen by the caster, sapping their energy and knocking the wind out of them.
+At first level, this spell does 2d4 non-lethal damage to the target, and, if they do not save vs. death, penalizes their AC, THAC0 and Saves by -1.

+Damage increases by 2d4 at 3rd level, and every 2 levels thereafter (max 10d4 at 9th level).
+The penalties are increased by -1 at 5th level, and every 5 levels thereafter (max -5 at 20th level).

+Undead and creatures without a biological anatomy are immune to Enervating Ray.

+***Notes***:
+**1st level cantrips**: Damage is reduced to 1/2, but kept as a 1st level spell

 **Farseer**  (New)
 (Divination)